 GTE runs other environmental education programs with local communities which focus on water conservation, wildlife preservation and the importance of forests.
 Additionally, GTE has donated trees to these communities and encouraged them to engage in voluntary tree planting.

-The land around the Center now includes a wildlife corridor that connects two areas that had previously been cut off due to deforestation.
+The land around the Centre now includes a wildlife corridor that connects two areas that had previously been cut off due to deforestation.
 This has led to the reappearance of many species of birds and the sighting of wild cats and wild pigs.
-The birth of a “Tigrillo” (Leopardus tigrinus) kitten on the Center’s land indicates that its location and size has created an area where new species can be accepted and hopefully flourish.
+The birth of a “Tigrillo” (Leopardus tigrinus) kitten on the Centre’s land indicates that its location and size has created an area where new species can be accepted and hopefully flourish.

 Gran Tierra is Recognized for Going Beyond Compliance

-Gran Tierra received an award in 2018 from the Colombian Zoology Association for its contributions to the conservation and preservation of fauna related to its work with the Costayaco Forestry Center, research on butterflies and the NaturAmazonas project.
+Gran Tierra received an award in 2018 from the Colombian Zoology Association for its contributions to the conservation and preservation of fauna related to its work with the Costayaco Forestry Centre, research on butterflies and the NaturAmazonas project.